 COVID-19 Protocols for Campers, Staff, and Parents

 We are looking forward to Kids Camp 2021!
 Please review our current COVID-19 Protocols below.
-Protocols may (and probably will) change as the summer approaches, so please check back often.
+Protocols may change as the session approaches, so please check back often.
 We will update this page as there are changes.

 Let’s work together to create a safe and fun environment for everyone.
-One of the keys to our success is to make sure everyone (staff and campers) arrives at Camp healthy.
+One of the keys to our success is to make sure everyone (staff and campers) arrive at Camp healthy.

-Camp LUCK will operate under protocols taken from the CDC, SC & NC DHEC, American Camping Association, YMCA-USA, YMCA Camp Cherokee, and the medical team of Camp LUCK.
-Camp LUCK Kids Camp will operate the full week with 2, 3, or 4 groups (i.e. pods).
-A pod will consist of the same group of campers and staff.
-Each pod will remain separate for all aspects of the week (check-in, training, camp activities, meals, showers, etc.)
+Camp LUCK will operate under protocols taken from the CDC, SC & NC DHEC, American Camping Association, YMCA-USA, YMCA Camp Cherokee and the medical team of Camp LUCK.
+Camp LUCK Kids Camp will operate the full week with 4 groups (i.e. WAVES).
+A WAVE will consist of the same group of campers and staff.
+Each wave will remain separate for all aspects of the week (check-in, training, camp activities, meals, showers, etc.)